|HDAS||Native Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - Not strictly.
 HEE pays centrally for the whole of the NHS in England to have access.

-- If you find that when you go to www.tripdatabase.com from your workplace, you cannot access the ‘Pro’ features, e-mail your organisation’s IP address to Jon Brassey firstname.lastname@example.org.
+- If you cannot access the Pro features of www.tripdatabase.com from your workplace, e-mail your organisation’s IP address to Jon Brassey

 Will there be a searchable repository of the ‘Copyright Free Paid’ articles obtained by NHS users under the CLA Licence Plus?

 - This is the plan.
-However, it has proved difficult to create a searchable repository of CFP journal articles which can readily be integrated into NHS library work flows for sourcing documents, which typically use journal title-level searching.
+However, it has proved difficult to create a searchable repository of CFP journal articles which can readily be integrated into NHS library work flows..

-- Meanwhile, if you use Reprints Desk to obtain CFP articles, they maintain a ‘virtual shelf’ of copies supplied to the NHS under the scheme.
+- Meanwhile, Reprints Desk from which you may obtain CFP articles, maintain a ‘virtual shelf’ of copies supplied to the NHS under the scheme

-- If any of us ask for something which has already been supplied, it will be supplied again ‘free of charge’ i.e. without being deducted from our annual allocation.
+- If you ask for something which has already been supplied, it will be supplied again ‘free of charge’, that is, without being deducted from our annual allocation.